jnl221/basic_html/README.md

 # Basic HTML and CSS homework

 ## Download and completion instructions
-1. Download this repository by clicking on the arrow next to the green Code button, and clicking on 'Download zip'.
+1. Pull this repository down to your machine by clicking on the arrow next to the green Code button, and clicking on 'Download zip'.
 2. Unzip the basic_html folder and move it to your Desktop.
 3. Open the basic_html folder in your Finder and drag the whole thing onto your Sublime icon to open the folder using Sublime.
 4. From the Finder, drag basic.html into an empty Chrome tab and take a look at the file.